CPJPRINCE/opex_manifest_generator/README.md

 ### XIP Metadata - Hashes

-If you utilise the Auto Classification's tool for generating Hashes; when utilising the `-fx` option in combination with `-i`, if both the columns `Hash` and `Algorithm` are present, the program will read the hashes from the spreadsheet instead of generating them.
+If you utilise the Auto Reference's tool for generating Hashes; when utilising the `-fx` option in combination with `-i`, if both the columns `Hash` and `Algorithm` are present, the program will read the hashes from the spreadsheet instead of generating them.

 ![Hash Screenshot](assets/Hash%20Headers.png)

-*Be aware that interruption / resuming is not currently supported with the Auto Class Tool; also doesn't support multiple hashes*
+*Be aware that interruption / resuming is not currently supported with the Auto Ref Tool; also doesn't support multiple hashes*

 ### XML Metadata - Basic Templates

 DC, MODS, GPDR, and EAD templates are supported alongside installation of the package.

-After exporting an Auto Class spreadsheet, you can add in additional columns to the spreadsheet and fill it out with data for an import.
+After exporting an Auto Ref spreadsheet, you can add in additional columns to the spreadsheet and fill it out with data for an import.
 Like the XIP data, all fields are optional, and can added on a 'drop-in' basis.

 ![XML Headers](assets/XML%20Headers.png)